 One of the most valuable has to be with proximity to the subject matter.
 In photojournalism, you need to get close to your subject.
 There has to be a level of engagement.
 I have found that my strongest images are usually portraits, most often taken at very close range with a very wide angle lens (20mm is my favorite).
 It obliges you to get in people’s faces.
 This requires a heightened sense of diplomacy and an ease with people whom you do not know and whom you have never seen before and probably never will again.
 In an instant you must capture some essential truth about them.
 It’s a challenge, and that’s why I like it.
 And I believe it has made me a better reporter and writer in the process.

 Besides looking for a gesture, a grimace, a certain way of looking that reveals some inner truth about a person or human situation in the split second I squeeze the shutter, I pay close attention to composition.
 My photographs are all full-frame, almost never cropped.
 I am not only looking at the focal ring in the center of the viewfinder, but just as attentively at the outer edges that will frame the photograph.

-My photographs have accompanied articles I have written for Newsweek, Smithsonian, Sports Afield, the Village Voice, Interview, Penthouse, the Guardian, the Independent, and the Atlanta Journal-Constitution.
+My photographs have accompanied articles I have written for National Geographic Traveler, Newsweek, Smithsonian, Sports Afield, the Village Voice, Interview, the Guardian, the Independent, and the Atlanta Journal-Constitution.
 Other photo credits include National Geographic, Outside, Details, The New York Times, Washington Post, Boston Globe, Miami Herald, and The Economist.